-Mr. Cosgrove is an adjunct professor at the University of Texas School of Law.
-Mr. Cosgrove is a registered lobbyist with both the state of Texas and city of Austin.
+Mr. Cosgrove is an adjunct professor at the University of Texas School of Law teaching Telecommunications Law & Policy.
 Mr. Cosgrove is admitted to the state Bars of Texas, Kansas and Missouri.

 While at AT&T Mr. Cosgrove managed a professional team of attorneys, outside counsel, paralegals and staff.
 Mr. Cosgrove worked with scores of clients over his career and earned an informal title of "more than a lawyer" in assisting them to reach their objectives.